arsalanbarolia/iTAD/README.md

 </p>

  <img align='center' src= "images/Odroid-PWM-Integration.png" alt="Figure 1: Visual integration of visible wires between the Odroid and PWM">
+<p align='center'> Figure 1: Visual integration of visible wires between the Odroid and PWM</p>
 <p style='text-align'>
 From this vision, a schematic was created along with a table of components, Figure 2 and Table 1, respectively.